Cervical Radiculopathy and Disability Benefits

 "Cervical radiculopathy is the damage or disturbance of nerve function that results if one of the nerve roots near the cervical vertebrae is compressed.
 Damage to nerve roots in the cervical spine can cause pain and the loss of sensation in different parts of the upper extremities, depending on where the damaged roots are located." via Cervical Radiculopathy: Symptoms, Causes, and Treatment.
 According to John Hopkins Medicine, stenosis, among other conditions, is a common cause of radiculopathy.

 Cervical radiculopathy can be caused by trauma, degenerative changes or anything that puts pressure on the nerve root.
 While you may have neck pain, you may also have symptoms in your hands.
-You can have radicular symptoms such as numbness, tingling and loss of coordination in your fingers in your upper extremity.
+You may experience radicular symptoms, such as numbness, tingling, and loss of coordination, in your upper extremity.

-If you are having lower extremity pain (lumbar radiculopathy), that may be related to your lumbar spine.
+If you have lower-extremity pain (lumbar radiculopathy), it may be related to your lumbar spine.
 Read Back Pain and Social Security Disability

 Is Cervical Radiculopathy a disability?

 The Social Security Administration evaluates whether a medical condition is a disability by its severity, not by its name.
-Simply being diagnosed with Cervical Radiculopathy will not qualify a claimant for benefits.
+A diagnosis of cervical radiculopathy alone does not qualify a claimant for benefits.
 If your symptoms and how those symptoms affect your ability to work are severe, you may be found disabled.

 After applying for Social Security Disability, your case is evaluated under the Five Step Sequential Evaluation Process.
 At Step 3, SSA can evaluate your cervical issues under Listing 1.015, Disorders of the skeletal spine resulting in a compromise of a nerve root.
 This listing requires pain, paresthesia or muscle fatigue AND neurological signs on physical exam (i.e. muscle weakness, signs of nerve root involvement) AND objective testing demonstrating nerve root compromise (CT, MRI or x-ray) AND the need for bilateral assistive devices OR the inability to use one of the upper extremities while needing to use the other extremity for the assistive device.

-If you meet all the above criteria, you may meet this listing.
+If you meet all the above criteria, you may be eligible for this listing.
 In many cases, a cervical disc fusion can alleviate your symptoms.
 But some people fail to improve even after having surgery.

 Even if you do not meet Listing 1.015, your disability claim could still be approved on the grid rules.
 The Medical-Vocational Guidelines (grids) may help you be found disabled if you are age 50 or older and your cervical radiculopathy has affected your ability to lift and carry.

-During my Social Security Disability hearings, clients with cervical radiculopathy are often asked the below questions:
+During my Social Security Disability hearings, clients with cervical radiculopathy are often asked the following questions:

 1. What makes your cervical pain and numbness better?
 Worse?